Transformers represent belief state geometry in their residual stream: Discussion

 Corollary 2 of \cite{Shal98a} implies that, for a recurrent neural network to perform as well as possible on next token prediction, all information about the past necessary to predict the entire future as well as possible must be present in the latent state of the network.
-The implication for feedforward networks like transformer architectures is much less obvious, but it seems that the analogous condition is that: To perform as well as possible on next-token prediction requires that all information about the past necessary to predict the entire future as well as possible must be present across the layers of each position's residual stream.
+The implication for feedforward networks like transformer architectures is much less obvious, but it motivates the hypothesis that to perform as well as possible on next-token prediction requires that all information about the past necessary to predict the entire future as well as possible must be present across the layers of each context window position's residual stream.
 Our results here support this interpretation.

 Intuitively, why would a model learn about the entire future if it is only trained on next-token prediction?
 The simple answer is that, even if different belief states imply the same probability distribution over the next token, any distinction in probability distributions over the entire future may \emph{eventually}, after further context, imply distinct distributions over the next token at some point in the future.
 If the initial nuance were discarded, then the ability to distinguish next-token probabilities in the future would be compromised.
 To minimize loss, pretrained models need to not only nail the next-token probability distribution, but also retain all information necessary to get the correct next-token distributions in the distant future.
 It turns out that this requires distinguishing all pasts that induce distinct probability distributions over the entire future~\citep{Shal98a}.